Activities at Siding Spring Observatory

-- Our annual StarFest celebration is held in October.
-You can meet our astronomers and discover more about the observatory and the science that we do here.
+- Our annual StarFest celebration is held over the October long weekend.
+You can meet our astronomers and discover more about the observatory and the science that we do.

 - School holiday activities, including guided walking tours of the observatory and talks by astronomers and scientists.

 - Tours for groups of all ages can be organised on request.
 Please contact the visitor centre in advance for pricing and availability.

 Please note: Siding Spring Observatory (SSO) is a working research facility and as such we are not open at night for public viewing.
 Siding Spring Observatory is closed to the general public after 4pm.